neuronsimulator/nrn/neuron/general/classes/timer.rst

     Description:
         Execute "stmt" at the end of each interval specified by timer.seconds(interval).
         The timer must be started and can be stopped.
-        A Timer is used to implement the NEURONMainMenu/Tools/MovieRun in nrn/lib/hoc/movierun.hoc
+        A Timer is used to implement the :menuselection:`NEURON Main Menu --> Tools --> MovieRun` in :file:`nrn/lib/hoc/movierun.hoc`

     Example: